-Carménère tended to mimic the best characteristics of both Cabernet and Merlot.
-Although vigorous, Carménère frequently suffered from coulor or poor berry set making it a shy bearer.
-In the Bordeaux climate, Carménère proved sensitive at fruit set to the cold spring weather, which reduced yields and, as this grape variety has to be harvested so late, the region’s early autumnal rains impaired grape quality.
+Carménère performed poorly.
+In the Bordeaux climate Carménère proved sensitive at fruit set to the cold spring weather, which reduced yields and, as this grape variety has to be harvested so late, the region’s early autumnal rains impaired grape quality.

-When phylloxera hit, Carménère was all but abandoned in France.
-After replanting began, financially distressed growers could not afford to gamble with varieties that wouldn’t produce consistent crops and Carménère was spurned in favor of others.
 So Carménère was overlooked by the region’s resurgent industry when choosing which varieties to cultivate.
 It was simply forgotten; not for the quality of its wines but because of its difficult nature.
-To this day, there are no truly significant plantings of Carménère in Bordeaux.

 Captivated by the long, sunny summers, Carménère faithfully delivered its best fruit, which rounded the world labeled Merlot.
 Its intrinsic friendliness, however, never failed to seduce.

-Jean Bertrand Delmas, in his Ampelographical Assay at Chateau Haut-Brion in 1989, delivered the following description of Carménère: “Carménère wines resemble those of Merlot for their roundness and suppleness and they approach Cabernet Sauvignon for their aromas and tannins.
-The wine is long in the mouth, very harmonious, and presents an ensemble of exceptional qualities”
+Jean Bertrand Delmas in his Ampelographical Assay at Chateau Haut-Brion in 1989, delivered the following description of Carménère: “Carmenere’s wines resemble those of Merlot for their roundness and suppleness, and they approach Cabernet Sauvignon for their aromas and tannins… The wines is long in the mouth, very harmonious, and presents an ensemble of exceptional qualities”

 In the late 1980s, Chilean winegrowers joined the global drive of selling more markedly varietal wines and worked hard at classifying each type of grape and identifying the best soil to maximize each one’s potential.

-Carménère, now Chilean at heart, gathers up the affability and warmth of this land and offers it to the world through its ripe fruit.
+Carménère, originally French but now Chilean at heart, gathers up the affability and warmth of this land and offers it to the world through its ripe fruit.